Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 Key Different Learning Styles Learning Statics Facts and Trends for This Year

-• According to another study 52% of students believe their academic performance improves when taught in their preferred learning style.
-However, a meta-analysis of 31 studies from the same year found no significant improvement in learning outcomes when instruction matched students’ preferred learning styles.
-(Sources)
+• However, a meta-analysis of 31 studies from the same year found no significant improvement in learning outcomes when instruction matched students’ preferred learning styles.
+(Source)

 • A survey of college students found that 79% agreed with the statement “I learn better when I receive information in my preferred learning style.”
 However, only about 30% of students have a dominant learning style preference; most use a combination of styles.
-(Sources)
+(Source)

 Different Learning Styles Learning Statics Facts and Trends for This Year (Detailed Info)